logo

 Definition of a Plate Appearance in Baseball

-The number of times a batter steps into the batter’s box and completes a turn at bat (leaving the box in any manner) is called a plate Appearance, abbreviated PA.
+The number of times a batter steps into the batter’s box and finishes his turn at bat (leaving the box in any manner whatsoever) is called a plate appearance, abbreviated PA.

 Theorem